Welcome back: Ontario repowering a return to renewables

 Posted by Duncan Halstead /

-In 2018, the newly-elected Ontario government cancelled hundreds of wind and solar energy contracts, including a partially built wind farm.
+In 2018, the newly-elected Ontario government canceled hundreds of wind and solar energy contracts, including a partially built wind farm.
 Over 750 contracts for renewable power projects were stopped as part of a pledge to revamp the province’s energy policies.

 Welcoming wind power